Hi, everyone! My name is Tracy and I’ve been designing and hosting mystery quilt classes since 2008.

 Because of our new and hopefully temporary reality, I have begun to offer my mystery classes online via this website.
 The format will be a little bit different (I won’t be on hand with my seam ripper to help you out), but I think it’s going to work.

 Start by contacting me.
-We’ll arrange for payment and I’ll send the pre-class file to you so you can get your fabric cut and any pre-sewing done.
+We’ll arrange for payment and you can download the pre-class file so you can get your fabric cut and any pre-sewing done.
 You’ll get the password to access the current class pages.
 On the day of the class, I’ll post clues every 30 or 60 minutes and I’ll be around for you to ask questions via the website or text or phone call.
-The class should take 6 or 7 hours.
+Most classes take 6 or 7 hours.
+As classes are released online, each Class Page will be updated with the suggested length of the class.

 And the online clues will stay available for an extra day!
 For example, if we have a class on a Saturday, I’ll be posting clues until you have all of them and you can contact me during that time.
 From Saturday evening to 10p.m.
 SUNDAY night, I’ll still be around for questions, help and show and tell but I might not be able to get back to you right away.
 I like to take naps!